mongodb/docs/source/includes/fact-distributed-rs-siteB-config.rst

       cfg.members[2].priority = 0
       rs.reconfig(cfg)

-   When the operations return, ``mongodb2.example.net`` has a priority of 0.
-It cannot become primary.

    .. note::

       The :method:`rs.reconfig()` shell method can force the current primary to step down, causing an election.
 When the primary steps down, all clients will disconnect.
 This is the intended behavior.